takemaru/dnet/README.md

 ```

 You might need to change the maximum current and voltage range for
-the constraints of line capacity and voltage profiles.
-We show the
-default values below.
+your own data.
+The default values are given as follows.

 ```python
 >>> from math import sqrt